nefarius/Indicium-Supra/README.md

  * `IDXGISwapChain::Present`
  * `IDXGISwapChain::ResizeTarget`

 The core DLL can be injected in any DirectX-based game/process (32-Bit or 64-Bit) and does all of the heavy lifting automatically.
+On loading it tries to detect the used DirectX/Direct3D version, acquire the virtual function pointer table and hook into all common functions used for rendering.
+Every time the host process renders content, the function calls get intercepted and forwarded to one or more plugins which also get loaded on library boot.
+The plugin can then do what theay want with the provided device/swapchain pointers (like render additional content or blank out certain parts of the resulting image).

 ## Prerequisites
  * Visual Studio **2015** ([Community Edition](https://go.microsoft.com/fwlink/p/?LinkId=534599) is just fine)